 Researchers are also looking into a new procedure called a melanocyte transplant.
 It works by removing a sample of normally pigmented skin and using it to grow new melanocytes in the lab.
 These can then be transplanted back into the depigmented skin to return some of the missing color.

-When deciding which, if any, treatment plan to try, be wary of quick-fix "miracle" remedies you might see advertised.
+When deciding which, if any, treatment to try, be wary of quick-fix "miracle" remedies you might see advertised.
 If it seems too good to be true, it probably is.
 Always work with your child's doctor to help you decide what's best for your son or daughter.

 Dealing With the Emotional Impact